diegohmac/utilities/README.md

 # Utilities

-I intend to update this repo with my most used solutions to daily problems.
+I intend to update this repo with the solutions I use on my daily problems.